autoreleasefool/runcode.blog/_posts/2025-04-01-10-years-of-approach.md

 ## Why 5-Pin Bowling?

-I started working on the first version of the Bowling Companion (it's original name!) in January 2015.
+I started working on the first version of the Bowling Companion (its original name!) in January 2015.
 I was in my 2nd year of university, and was going to have to start applying to co-op positions for that summer.
 I was looking for my niche, something that I could build that would be unique, that I had a need for, and that I would be passionate about building.
 I had been bowling most of my life at that point, and realized that there wasn't really a good option for 5-Pin Bowling scorekeepers on Android.
 Actually, I can't remember if there were any at all!
 So I set my sights on building the first.

 ## The 5-Pin Bowling Companion: The Java Era